1990 Connecticut gubernatorial election

-The 1990 Connecticut gubernatorial election included a three-way race for a seat left open when Governor William A. O'Neill declined to run for re-election.
+The 1990 Connecticut gubernatorial election took place on November 6, 1990, to elect the governor of Connecticut.
+It was a three-way race for a seat left open when Governor William A. O'Neill declined to run for re-election.
 A Connecticut Party nominee Lowell Weicker narrowly won the election, becoming the first candidate who was not a member of one of the two major parties to win a gubernatorial election since the 1974 election in Maine.